YUNBLAK/SUN_CORONAL_HOLE_EXTRACTION/README.md

-# Calculating the area of the coronal hole with filters using OpenCV and Python
+# Calculating the area of the coronal hole
 ## by YUNBLAK
 ### Image Processing